Attorney Chris Williams

 He has prepared and argued cases at every level in Tennessee, including the Court of Appeals and the Tennessee Supreme Court.
 In addition, Chris is admitted to practice in the federal court for the Middle District of Tennessee and the 6th Circuit Court of Appeals.

 Chris served as the county attorney for Giles County, Tennessee from 2014 to 2019.
-He currently is the city attorney for Lynnville, Tennessee, an adjunct professor in government, business law and ethics at Martin Methodist College, a member of the board of directors for the Giles County Senior Citizens, general counsel and past-president of the 100+ member Lawrenceburg Rotary Club, general counsel for A Kid's Place child advocacy center, general counsel for the Middle Tennessee District Fair, and chairman of the highly regarded Judge Lee England Chapter of Ducks Unlimited.
+He currently is the city attorney for Lynnville, Tennessee, an adjunct professor in government, business law and ethics in the University of Tennessee system, a member of the board of directors for the Giles County Senior Citizens, general counsel and past-president of the 100+ member Lawrenceburg Rotary Club, general counsel for A Kid's Place child advocacy center, general counsel for the Middle Tennessee District Fair, and chairman of the highly regarded Judge Lee England Chapter of Ducks Unlimited.
 Chris is an ordained elder on the governing Session of the First Presbyterian Church of Pulaski, a past conflict mediator to the Pulaski District of the Tennessee Conference of the United Methodist Church, a member of the Pulaski Rotary Club, a Paul Harris Fellow of Rotary International, an honorary member of the Rotary Club of Lawrenceburg, Tennessee, and chairman of the strategic planning and global rewards committees for Rotary District 6760.

 The University of the South at Sewanee